Season Guide to CSL Fall 2019 - Spring 2020

 - Players must be registered with valid MTG Arena ID's

 - Barcode IDs and any other offensive names are not allowed.
 Players with disallowed names may be asked to change their names.
 Failure to have updated information will result in penalties.
 See section: penalties

-- Player registration is open through the regular season.
-At the end of the last weekend of regular season play, rosters will officially LOCK and no new players may be added
+- Player registration is open throughout the regular season.
+After the start of each team's last regular season match, their roster will officially LOCK and no new players may be added.

 - Players can only play for one school; players on dual enrollment may not play for multiple schools and must be approved by tournament admins